All articles

 2. Northern factories never built export-facing sales teams

 Northern Chinese disposable tableware factories are typically family-owned or small-stock-held operations of 50–150 workers.
-They run on thin margins (low single digits at the factory-gate level — see our factory tour for the floor-level economics) and have historically reinvested in equipment, not in English-language sales teams, ISO certifications for export buyers, or Alibaba paid listings.
+They run on thin margins at the factory-gate level and have historically reinvested in equipment, not in English-language sales teams, ISO certifications for export buyers, or Alibaba paid listings.

 A 20-year veteran factory director (anonymized at his request) summed up the rationale on the factory side: "We make 100 fen per pair if the dealer pays us on time.
 We can't justify hiring an English salesperson at 8,000 RMB a month plus an English-language website at 30,000 RMB to maybe get one direct order.
 The dealer takes our whole output."